Business investment lifts for the first time since 2012

 “To fully understand the surge in investment, it’s useful to cast our eye forward,” Smith said.
 “Activity is expected to continue lifting from the trough observed in 2015, reaching a peak of around $16 billion in 2020, and not including any new projects that might be added to our Investment Monitor database in coming years.”

-Key Investment Monitor figures for the December quarter included:
+Key figures for the March quarter Investment Monitor included:

-- The value of projects in the database fell by $6.0 billion to $743.8 billion – a 0.8% increase from the previous quarter, and 5.0% below the level recorded a year earlier
+- The value of projects rose by $8.1 billion to $751.9 billion – a 1.1% increase from the previous quarter, but still 5.0% below the level recorded a year earlier.

-- The value of definite projects (those under construction or committed) decreased by $3.1 billion, to the lowest level since March 2011, driven most recently by the end of construction at a number of large LNG projects in Queensland and Western Australia
+- The value of definite projects (those under construction or committed) decreased by $1.8 billion to the lowest level in eight years.
+Falling activity has largely been driven by the completion of large LNG project construction and a number of smaller public infrastructure projects.

-- The value of planned projects (those under consideration or possible) fell slightly, by around $2.8 billion.
-Planned work has also fallen in the past year, down 2.2% from December 2016.
+- The value of planned projects (those under consideration or possible rose by $9.9 billion.
+Planned work also increased in the past year, up 2.6% from March 2017.

 Deloitte Access Economics’ Investment Monitor is primarily a source of information for businesses and others about major engineering and commercial construction projects and their promoters.
 It is also a barometer of structural change in the Australian economy, and of the investment climate – now and in the future.